-Under the direction of John Biguenet and Leslie Jamison, this class will offer students an opportunity to write short fiction and poetry.
+Under the direction of John Biguenet and Laura van den Berg, this class will offer students an opportunity to write short fiction and poetry.
 Examining the student's own writing alongside published works, the workshop will present instruction in the essential elements of literary forms while providing each participant a community of readers to respond to his or her work.
 The fundamentals of publishing will also be addressed along with other aspects of succeeding as a professional writer.

 Rolf Potts and Dinah Lenney will facilitate this workshop, which delves into the essence of nonfiction storytelling.
 Since the Paris setting is ripe for place-based narrative, travel writing will be a central aspect of this workshop — but students will also be encouraged to explore the art of personal essay and memoir.
 Though this class primarily aims to sharpen and evolve writers' instincts for constructing narratives, it will also touch on the practical matters of working with agents and editors, and submitting stories for publication.